American Express vs Ufb Direct

 • American Express offers a High Yield Savings Account with a competitive APY of 3.50%.

-• Maintenance fees are nonexistent for American Express's High Yield Savings Account.
+• Zero maintenance fees for the High Yield Savings Account.

 Potential Drawbacks